Billotais/bilat.xyz/index.md

 ### La Pipopipette

 Creation of a multiplayer video game for iOS based on the game Dots and Boxes as my Maturity Project.
+COuld be player by up to 4 players on the same device.
 An artificial Intelligence was implemented.
 Written in Objective-C. [Link](http://tm.bilat.xyz)

 ### yvesbilat.ch